aaronpowell/aaronpowell.github.io/src/content/posts/2021-04-29-tools-to-make-remote-workshops-easier.md

 The video shows CodeTour giving us a path to follow around our exercise, along with commands to run in the terminal and code to insert.
 Everything covered in the steps also exists in the README, but this helps put the participant in the right context for where something goes and what to do next.

 This can be really useful when you have a self-directed workshop (such as one available as a GitHub repo) or for when people have to tackle an exercise after you have setup the context for but leaving them to "do it themselves".
-By having these tours in place, if someone gets lost, they have some guide posts that can get them back on track (again, since you can't come and sit with them as easily).
+By having these tours in place, if someone gets lost, they have some guideposts that can get them back on track (again, since you can't come and sit with them as easily).

 ## Conclusion